Reader Question: My Guitar has Sharp Frets. Should I File Them?

 First, when it comes to sharp frets, I never recommend immediately reaching for a file.
 That can come later, if a more conservative approach doesn’t work first.

-Next, while your guitar’s fretboard will definitely benefit from the Music Nomad F-One oil, it won’t fix the issue you’re having with sharp fret ends.
+Next, while your guitar’s fretboard will definitely benefit from the Music Nomad F-One oil, oil will not fix the issue you’re having with sharp fret ends.
+You don’t need oil, you need moisture.
+And by moisture, I mean water.

 Let’s dive in…